Amu Darya river

 During the reign of Peter the Great, who was interested in trade with Asia and India via the Amu Darya.
 The first maps were drawn, in which the river flowed into the Aral Sea, however, the systematic study of the river did not begin until the end of the 19th century.

-Since most areas with favourable natural and economic conditions for irrigated agriculture are far from the riverbed (the Karshi steppe, the Bukhara region and the southern part of Turkmenistan), a unique canal system for water supply was established during the Soviet era.
+Since most areas with favourable natural and economic conditions for irrigated agriculture are far from the waterway (the Karshi steppe, the Bukhara region and the southern part of Turkmenistan), a unique canal system for water supply was established during the Soviet era.

 The intensive use of river water generated many jobs in agriculture, especially in fruit and vegetable growing.
 However, as a result, the amount of water downstream steadily decreased while the evaporation of the water was accelerated.
-Nowadays the Amu Darya no longer flows into the Aral Sea but seeps away into the desert.
+The Amu Darya no longer flows into the Aral Sea but seeps away into the desert.

-The Syr Darya is the longest river of Central Asia with a length of approx. 2,980km.
-In terms of the amount of water, it is the second largest after the Amu Darya.
+The Syr Darya is the longest river of Central Asia with a length of approx. 2,980km and the second largest river in Central Asia in terms of water amount.